devchallenges-io/curriculum/3-javascript/1-javascript/4-js-array.md

 5.  **Destructuring Assignment with Arrays**: Understand how to extract multiple properties from an array using destructuring assignment.
 6.  **Common Array Methods**: Review essential methods such as `push()`, `pop()`, `shift()`, `unshift()`, `forEach()`, `find()`, `sort()`, and `splice()` that enhance array manipulations.

-By exploring these topics, developers will gain the skills necessary to harness the full potential of JavaScript arrays in various coding scenarios.

 ## 1. Basics of Arrays in JavaScript

 Arrays are fundamental structures in JavaScript for organizing and managing data.